 How to pay it back: This also varies from bursary to bursary, but with a strong likelihood of having to “work it back”.

-South Africa’s major banks offer specially packaged student loans.
+Borrowing from a bank South Africa’s major banks offer specially packaged student loans.
 Unlike NSFAS loans, banks are also willing to cover studies at private institutions.

 Your child will have to enrol at the university of their choice before you apply for the loan, as their registration number is required for the application process.
 They will also need their academic results from the previous year.
 Check with your bank what other FICA and identifying documents you may need.